Gwalior gharana: History

-These all disciples started their own Gharanas and their descendants are still the most respected musicians of the subcontinent.
-Amir Khan also shared Miyan Banney khan's cheejs with the pupils of Pt.
-Balkrishnabuwa Ichalkaranjikar when he stayed in Miraj for sometime.
+These all disciples started their own Gharanas and their descendants are still the most respected Hindustani musicians of the subcontinent.
+Amir Khan also shared Miyan Banney khan's cheejs with the pupils of Balkrishnabuwa Ichalkaranjikar when he stayed in Miraj for sometime.
 However, his disciples included among others his four sons.
 One of the sons, Pyare Khan, became a professional musician.
 Another son, Baba Sindhe Khan (1885 – 18 June 1950) became a music teacher and trained pupils such as the educator B. R. Deodhar (1901 – 1990); the singer Bade Ghulam Ali Khan (1902 – 1968), and Farida Khanam (born 1935).

 On 19 August 1922, Pyare Khan performed at the second annual celebration of the independence of Afghanistan.
 He became a mentor to a singer from Afghanistan, also performing at the celebration.
 This was the singer, Qasim Afghan ("Qasimju") (born 1878, Kabul).
 Pyare Khan also remained a musician at the court of Maharajadhiraj Maharawal (Sir Jawahir Singh) of Jaisalmer (1914 – 1949).
 He was also a teacher of Seth Vishandas of Hyderabad in Sindh near Karachi and Mahant Girdharidas of Bhuman Shah, Punjab.

-Pyare Khan's sons were Umeed Ali Khan (1910 – 1979) and Ghulam Rasool Khan.
+Mian Pyare Khan's sons were Ustad Umeed Ali Khan (1910 – 1979) and Ustad Ghulam Rasool Khan.
 They became respected classical vocalists of their times.
-Ghulam Rasool Khan had two sons, Hameed Ali Khan and Fateh Ali Khan.
+Ustad Ghulam Rasool Khan had two sons, Ustad Hameed Ali Khan and Ustad Fateh Ali Khan.
+Ustad Fateh Ali Khan's son is Izat Fateh Ali Khan.

 Krishnarao Shankar Pandit (1893 – 1989) was a musician of the Gwalior gharana heritage.
 His father, Shankarrao Pandit was a student of Haddu Khan, Nathu Khan and Nissar Hussain Khan, Nathu Khan's son.
 Krishnarao Shankar Pandit practiced Khayal, Tappa and Tarana singing as well as layakari.

 In 1914, Krishnarao Shankar Pandit opened a school in Gwalior, the Shankar Gandharva Mahavidyalaya.
 In 1921, he was awarded the title Gayak Shiromani at the All India Congress.
 Pandit became the court musician to Madhavrao Scindia of Gwalior; the State Musician of Maharashtra, an emeritus professor at Madhav Music College, Gwalior and an emeritus producer at All India Radio and Doordarshan.
 For his contribution to the world of classical music, he received awards including the Padma Bhushan in 1973 and the Tansen Award in 1980.

 The students of Krishnarao Shankar Pandit included his son, Laxman Krishnarao Pandit, Sharadchandra Arolkar, Balasaheb Poochwale, and his granddaughter Meeta Pandit.